 You can't cancel a research project at a given base, so the only way to exploit Knowns "honestly" would be to try the project at additional bases.
 However, it would be a hassle to set up labs at lots of bases, especially given the fact that it only takes 3+ Labs a few months to do most of the research (see Total Time, below).
 But if you want to be cheesy, you can save and reload if you get an Unknown.

 Once your progress becomes known, ratings appear that correspond to a specific percent of the effort needed versus the average time for the project, as shown below.
 The minimum number of scientists needed for each rating is shown in the table above.
 The reciprocal of the percent shows how many days would be needed to complete the project with the minimum scientists for that rating, on average.
 "Inefficiency" is the percent of scientists wasted, on average, at that rating.
 It equals half of the percent assigned (sometimes you might hit the nail on the head and not waste a single scientist day, other times you might barely miss the mark and waste almost all your people the last day... but on average, you waste half of what's assigned on the last day of the project).

 - Poor only needs a minimum of 1 scientist.
 If no scientists are assigned, progress will say None.

-Insights into Research Progressthey're not very practical; you can't readily use them to become much more efficient.
+Although the research system allows for some insights, ultimately they're not very practical; you can't readily use them to become much more efficient.